Regulatory actions for Nov. 6, 2025

 Nov.
 6, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Cytrellis, Medcad.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Averoa, Biohaven, Calico, Forcast, Kwangdong, Leukogene, Tenpoint, Zhaoke.

 Briefs